O'Brien (Nineteen Eighty-Four)

-O'Brien (known as O'Connor in the 1956 film adaptation of the novel) is a fictional character and the main antagonist in George Orwell's 1949 novel Nineteen Eighty-Four.
+O'Brien is a fictional character and the main antagonist in George Orwell's 1949 novel Nineteen Eighty-Four.
 The protagonist Winston Smith, living in a dystopian society governed by the Party, feels strangely drawn to Inner Party member O'Brien.
 Orwell never reveals O'Brien's first name.

 Overview

-O'Brien is a member of the Inner Party and, like Winston Smith, works in the Ministry of Truth.
+O'Brien is a member of the elite Inner Party and, like Winston Smith, works in the Ministry of Truth.
 There, he holds an administrative position that is so distant that Winston has only a vague idea of its nature.

 Winston suspects that O'Brien secretly opposes the Party.
 Eventually O'Brien approaches Winston with some leading remarks which seem to confirm Winston's suspicions.
 O'Brien invites Winston (who then invites Julia) to his flat where, as a member of the Inner Party he lives in comparative luxury.
 Winston finds the courage to approach him candidly, declaring himself an enemy of the totalitarian state.
 At first, Winston's intuition seems to be correct: O'Brien presents himself as a member of the "Brotherhood" seeking to overthrow the Party and Ingsoc.
 Like Winston and Julia, O'Brien is not unfamiliar with smoking and drinking.
-However, as an Inner Party member, he has access to far better cigarettes and other goods than they do.
-Whilst visiting O'Brien at his home, Winston samples wine for the first time.
-O’Brien then extracts a series of pledges from the couple that they are prepared to do anything to serve the Brotherhood, except (at Julia's protest) to separate from each other.
+However, as an Inner Party member, he has access to far better quality cigarettes and other goods than they do.
+Whilst visiting O'Brien at his home which is far more luxurious than Winston’s home, Winston samples wine for the first time.
+O’Brien then turns off his Telescreen which he says that only members of the Inner Party have the privilege to do so and extracts a series of pledges from the couple that they are prepared to do anything to serve the Brotherhood, except (at Julia's protest) to separate from each other.

 In truth, O'Brien is an undercover agent of the Thought Police, and is completely loyal to the Party and to Ingsoc.
-He is part of a false flag resistance movement whose goal is to find thought-criminals (anyone who has ideas deemed to be unacceptable by the Party), lure them in by pretending to be on their side, then arrest and help them to become "sane" (ideologically conformant).
+He is part of an elite false flag resistance movement whose main objective is to find thought-criminals (anyone who has ideas deemed to be unacceptable by the Party), lure them in by pretending to be on their side, then arrest and help them to become "sane" (ideologically conformant).